O365ServeronMS/BlockTheSpot/README.md

 4. Save your changes and close the file.

 Automatic updates will now be disabled.
 If you wish to update, you'll need to do so manually.

-### Additional Notes:

-* Installation script automatically detects if your Spotify client version is supported, or not.
-If the version is not supported, you will be prompted to update your Spotify client.
-To enforce client update, supply an optional parameter `UpdateSpotify` to the installation script.
-* [Spicetify](https://github.com/khanhas/spicetify-cli) users will need to reapply BlockTheSpot after applying a Spicetify themes/patches.
-* If the automatic install/uninstall scripts do not work, please contact [Nuzair46](https://github.com/Nuzair46).
-* For more support and discussions, join our [Discord server](https://discord.gg/eYudMwgYtY).